bikemurt/godot-vertex-painter/README.md

 1. Download this [repository](https://github.com/bikemurt/godot-vertex-painter/), or download from the [Godot Asset Library](https://godotengine.org/asset-library/asset/2470).
     - Import the addons folder into your project (if it already isn't present).
 2. Activate the Vertex Painter addon under Project > Project Settings > Plugins.
 If an error dialog appears, restart the engine and try activating it again.
-3. Add a MeshInstance3D to the scene which you wish to paint vertex colors
+3. Add a MeshInstance3D to the scene which you wish to paint vertex colors]
-4. Add a CollisionObject3D (such as StaticBody3D) to the mesh so that the painter can ray cast onto it
-5. Set R, G and B values and click "Enable Painting" to start painting
-6. (Optional) Click your MeshInstance3D in the scene tree and click "Show Colors" to get a visualization of the vertex colors.
+4. Check "Enable Vertex Painting", click the MeshInstance3D, set the Color using the color picker, and start painting on screen

 ## ⚠️ Limitations